-A key step in learning to develop apps using SwiftUI is learning how to declare user interface layouts both by making use of the built-in SwiftUI views as well as building your own custom views.
+A key step in learning to develop apps using SwiftUI is learning how to declare user interface layouts by using the built-in SwiftUI views and building your own custom views.
 This chapter will introduce the basic concepts of SwiftUI views and outline the syntax used to declare user interface layouts and modify view appearance and behavior.

 SwiftUI Views

-User interface layouts are composed in SwiftUI by using, creating and combining views.
-An important first step is to understand what is meant by the term “view”.
+User interface layouts are composed in SwiftUI by using, creating, and combining views.
+An essential first step is to understand what the term “view” means.
 Views in SwiftUI are declared as structures that conform to the View protocol.
-In order to conform with the View protocol, a structure is required to contain a body property and it is within this body property that the view is declared.
+To conform with the View protocol, a structure is required to contain a body property, and it is within this body property that the view is declared.

-SwiftUI includes a wide range of built-in views that can be used when constructing a user interface including text label, button, text field, menu, toggle and layout manager views.
+SwiftUI includes many built-in views that can be used when constructing a user interface, including text label, button, text field, menu, toggle, and layout manager views.
 Each of these is a self-contained instance that complies with the View protocol.
-When building an app with SwiftUI you will use these views to create custom views of your own which, when combined, constitute the appearance and behavior of your user interface.
+When building an app with SwiftUI, you will use these views to create custom views of your own, which, when combined, constitute the appearance and behavior of your user interface.

 Creating a Basic View